Crystal Palace transmitting station: Innovations

 The transmitter was the first in the UK to broadcast (experimentally) on 625 lines (UHF) in 1962–1964, which it did on Channel 44, using a modified version of the SMPTE optical monochrome test card (not to be confused with the SMPTE colour bars).

 On 18 July 1986, with the First Night of the Proms on BBC2, the transmitter became the first in the world to transmit stereophonic sound using the NICAM digital sound system.

 Television

 When built it transmitted BBC Television on the VHF 405-line system; the Croydon transmitter two miles away had been built some months earlier to broadcast ITV.
-When UHF transmissions started in 1964, first the new BBC2 and later both BBC 1 and ITV (Rediffusion weekdays and ATV London at weekends) were transmitted from Crystal Palace.
-Thames Television began in 1968 along with London Weekend which became London Weekend Television (LWT) in 1978.
-405-line VHF television was discontinued at the start of 1985, and from then onwards all television broadcasts from Crystal Palace were only on UHF.
+When UHF transmissions started in 1964, first the new BBC2 and later (from 1969) both BBC 1 and ITV were transmitted from Crystal Palace.
+405-line VHF television was discontinued at the start of 1985.

-Crystal Palace did not transmit analogue Channel 5: this (alone) came from Croydon.
-Croydon had reserve transmitters for ITV and Channel 4, used in the event of a fault or maintenance at Crystal Palace.
-The BBC decided that a complete reserve was also a good idea and all four services became available from Croydon if required.